-If we take a step back, we can see that modernity from the time of Descartes experienced what Kant would call antinomies (unresolvable dilemmas) with regard to questions of freedom and determinism.
-These, however, were not eternally given, but resulted from specific, contingent historical developments.
-These include not only emerging modern science but also some very specific features carried forward from medieval European theological controversies.
+Modernity from the time of Descartes experienced what Kant would call antinomies (unresolvable dilemmas) with regard to questions of freedom and determinism.
+These were not eternally given, but resulted from specific, contingent historical developments — not only emerging modern science, but also some very specific features carried forward from medieval European theological controversies.
 (See Errors of the Philosophers; Pseudo-Dionysius on the Soul; God and the Soul; Mind Without Mentalism.)

 In this context, Spinoza stands apart from the rest.
-Like the others, he wanted to assert modern-style univocal causality, but the kind of freedom of reason he argues for in Book V of the Ethics does not presuppose the hyper-strong personal identity and free will others wanted to assume.
+Like the others, he wanted to assert modern-style univocal causality, but the kind of freedom of reason he argued for in Book V of the Ethics did not presuppose the hyper-strong personal identity and free will others wanted to assume.
 He emphasized the relational character of all determination, and famously mounted a head-on critique of free will.

 Among philosophers, he also stands out for giving unprecedented attention to emotions and their interaction with reason.
 He is particularly concerned with the harmfulness of sad passions, and recommends that we use joyful passions as well as reason to help free ourselves from the grip of the sad passions.

 Spinoza rejected the theologized Aristotle, and knew no other version.
 In spite of this, I think Aristotle would agree that Spinoza’s arguments against free will by no means rule out Aristotle’s moderate conception of deliberation and choice.
-The problem has been that many modern authors have felt it necessary to defend what are actually unnecessarily extreme versions of freedom.
+The problem has been that many medieval and modern authors felt it necessary to defend what were actually unnecessarily extreme versions of freedom.
 (See also Ends.)